Some of the numbers presented in this website may not be the most recent available

 The Namib Desert and its coastal plain is a broad expanse of gravel plains and sand dunes in the west bordered by the Orange River to the south.
 The Great Escarpment, rising to the east is a rocky plain adjacent to the Kalahari Desert extending into South Africa and Botswana.
 The Kalahari, while known as a desert, has a variety of localised environments, including some green areas.
 Finally the Bushveld in north-eastern Namibia lies along the Angolan border and in the Caprivi Strip.

 There may be onshore potential for CBM, shale gas and even oil in the Kavango Basin but none is currently forecast.
+The Kavango Basin has been cited as potentially containing the last major onshore oil discoveries on Earth.

 West Africa